-If you do get close to the fields, make sure you understand the risks to minimise them.
+If you do get close to the fields, make sure you understand the risks to minimise your negative impacts.

 Before you leave home and after hiking or wandering into a field, make sure you brush off your shoes.
 Clean boots are important for bio-security to avoid spreading weeds and diseases.

-Not entering the sunflower fields is also about your own security.
+Not entering the sunflower fields is also about your own safety.